LucHermitte/local_vimrc/README.md

 The behaviour of this plugin can be tuned with the following options:

 - `g:local_vimrc` variable specifies the filenames and filepaths to be searched.
 The default is `"_vimrc_local.vim"`.
-It can contain a list (`:h List`) of pathnames, or a simple string.
+It can contain a list ([`:h List`](http://vimhelp.appspot.com/eval.txt.html#List)) of pathnames, or a simple string.
   It's meant to contain something that'll be relative to your current project root.
-  This can contain a directory or list of directories.
+  This can contain a directory or a list of directories.
 In that case, in order to find any file named `_vimrc_local.vim` in directories named `.config/` at the root of current project directory, set the variable to
   ```vim